jrawbits/VE-Installer/ReadMe.md

 installer, though the scripts will attempt to install them from CRAN if you happen not to have them already.

-To support that, you may need to set up an .Rprofile/.Renviron/environment variables that makes a writable R library (for your development tools) available.
+To support that, you may need to set up .Rprofile/.Renviron/environment variables that makes a writable R library (for your development tools) available.
 See Rprofile-sample for an example of what might do the trick.
-R has extensive documentation on this requiremenet.
+R has extensive documentation on this requirement.

 ## Deciding which VisionEval to build